A list of study materials to get your private pilot license with ease.

 Airmen Certification Standards is not truly an alternative but an essential book for aspiring pilots.

 By studying this book, you’ll know what is expected from a competent pilot.
-You’ll learn the specialties to conduct safe flights.
+You’ll learn the specialities of conducting safe flights.

-The ACS is a must-have book to prepare for the private pilot checkride.
+The ACS is a must-have book for preparing for the private pilot checkride.
 The Designated pilot examiner would ask you to demonstrate different flight maneuvers during your practical exam.

 The designated pilot examiner will examine your performance.